Hey, I was on the radio yesterday! Here's a link to the show.

 The interview improves as it goes along.
 I was slightly shaken by talking about my divorce right at the start, but I told Emily Cherin, who hosts "All Things Gay," as long as my anonymity was maintained, anything was fair game, so good for her for cutting right to the chase!
 In any case, it was fabulously fun.
 I'm just glad no one's said I have a "great face for radio."

-: You're going somewhere where appearing butch might open you to the possibility of physical harm.
-Verdict
+Situation: You're going somewhere where appearing butch might open you to the possibility of physical harm.

-: You're visiting your grandparents and your parents ask you to not to wear something masculine.
-Verdict
+Situation: You're visiting your grandparents and your parents ask you to not to wear something masculine.

 What's the toughest decision YOU'VE ever had to make re: whether to femme it up?
 What did you do?

 I've gotten three emails this month from femmes asking how to explain to people that just because they date women who "dress like men," it doesn't mean that deep down, they "really want a man."
 I can only speak for myself, but I bet some of the following is true for other readers who date butches.

 Dating a butch is nothing like dating a guy.
 There are many reasons for this.
 Some are physical.
 For example, men have way more body hair.
 Ugh.
 Also, regardless of their gender presentation, women have curves that men do not.
 A butch doesn't always let the world see these curves, but if you're her lover, you get to be up close and personal with them, and there's something special about this.
 Plus, women are soft!

 A man in a tie and a woman in a tie project entirely different energies.
 Both people might exude strength, and both might even exude masculinity, but the nature of that masculinity is quite different.
 To me, there's something quietly subversive and original about a woman's masculine energy.
 It may be queer, deviant, or nonconformist.
 It may co-opt traditional trappings of power without embodying them.